 Eat Local Wales

-It's a small country, yet it is big on pride and passion.
-So it should be.
+It's a small country yet it is big on pride and passion.
+And so it should be.
 Especially the Welsh producers and restaurants who’ve quietly been putting their names on the world culinary map in recent years.
-But – simply prepared, great-tasting, fresh food is not a new fad here, it’s just that outsiders are, at last, beginning to take notice.
+But – simply prepared, great-tasting fresh food is not a new fad here, it’s just that outsiders are, at last, beginning to take notice.

-The shop showcases the best organic meat from the vast estate, including bison, rare-breed Duroc pigs fed on clover and tasty, tender Welsh Black beef.
-It sells its own sausages, ham, bacon, black pudding and home-made pies.
-If you don’t want to cook your own, then ‘grab-and-go’ in their charcoal grill burger bar opposite the shop.
+The shop showcases the best organic meat from the vast estate, including bison, rare-breed Duroc pigs fed on clover, and tasty, tender Welsh black beef.
+It sells its own sausages, ham, bacon, black pudding and homemade pies.
+If you don’t want to cook your own, then ‘grab-and-go’ from their charcoal grill burger bar opposite the shop.

-It’s a great place to people watch and soak up the local vibe – the place bustles and buzzes with life and passionate chatter about food and flavours – as well as the rugby.
-It's open every Friday 9am–3pm.
+It’s a great place to people watch and soak up the local vibe – the place bustles and buzzes with life and passionate chatter about food and flavours, not to mention the rugby.
+It's open every Friday from 9am to 3pm.

 The shimmering waters of the spectacular sweeping Cardigan Bay are bountiful as well as beautiful.
 Visit the little fish stall down on New Quay's harbour front and pick up the catch-of-the-day to grill a fresh fish supper back on site.

-The annual Seafood festival in July is a hoot.
+The annual Seafood festival in July is also a hoot.

 It may not be on the doorstep, but if you are camping at this Club Site during October, then it would be criminal to miss the opportunity to visit one of the best food festivals on the circuit.
 The foodie town of Abergavenny comes alive with more than 200 stalls of gastronomic delights to stimulate the senses.